 Ancient building material cob has been brought up to contemporary standards by a team of British and French researchers, who see it as an environmentally friendly option for homes.

-The team, led by Steve Goodhew from the University of Plymouth, have created a new version of cob – a building material made a mixture of water, soil and fibres like straw and hemp, which was widely used for centuries in southwestern England, Wales and northern France.
+The team, led by Steve Goodhew from the University of Plymouth, have created a new version of cob – a building material made of a mixture of water, soil and fibres like straw and hemp, which was widely used for centuries in southwestern England, Wales and northern France.

 Their version has an increased ability to trap heat, meaning it meets current thermal standards for architecture.